gonner22/AIPG-GenHub/README.md

 ### Usage
 Follow these steps to customize your TextGen Worker:

-- Create a duplicate of bridgeData_template.yaml and rename it to bridgeData.yaml in the root directory of the cloned repository.
+- Create a duplicate of bridgeData_textgen_template.yaml and rename it to bridgeData.yaml in the root directory of the cloned repository.
 Configure the following values within `bridgeData.yaml`:

-  - `api_key`: Your horde API key.
+  - `api_key`: Your Grid API key.
 [Register here](https://api.aipowergrid.io/register) to acquire one.
   - `max_threads`: specifies how many concurrent requests your worker should run.
 Higher values require more VRAM.
   - `scribe_name`: your custom worker name.
   - `kai_url`: the Aphrodite URL.
 By default, this should be `http://<container_name>:7860, in our template is set to: http://aphrodite-engine:7860`.
 Attention: the 'container_name' field refers to the name of the Aphrodite container.
   - `max_length`: this specifies the max number of tokens every request can make.
 A good value is `512`.
-  - `max_context_length`: The maximum context length of the horde worker.
+  - `max_context_length`: The maximum context length of the Grid worker.
 Set this to your model's default max length, or whatever value you passed to `--max-model-len` when launching the engine.

 - Configure `config.yaml` in the root directory of the cloned repository, where the user defines values for the containers.

-  - `MODEL_NAME`: See list of models supported, take note of required VRAM.
+  - `MODEL_NAME`: See list of models supported [Model List](to be added), take note of required VRAM.
   - `GPU_MEMORY_UTILIZATION`: If you are running out of memory, consider decreasing this value

 For the complete list of environment variables, please refer to [here](/docker/.env).
 These represent the default configuration, which can be further customized based on individual user requirements and hardware specifications.